go-gitea/gitea/docs/content/doc/advanced/oauth2-provider.md

 "refresh_token":"eyJhbGciOiJIUzUxMiIsInR5cCI6IkpXVCJ9.eyJnbnQiOjIsInR0IjoxLCJjbnQiOjEsImV4cCI6MTU1NzgwNDMxMiwiaWF0IjoxNTU1MTc2MzEyfQ.S_HZQBy4q9r5SEzNGNIoFClT43HPNDbUdHH-GYNYYdkRfft6XptJBkUQscZsGxOW975Yk6RbgtGvq1nkEcklOw"
 }
 ```

-The `CLIENT_SECRET` can be obtained from the application's settings.
-Please note that the secret will only be visible after you created the application and cannot be recovered.
-If you lose the secret you must regenerate the secret via  application's settings.
+The `CLIENT_SECRET` is the unique secret code generated for this application.
+Please note that the secret will only be visible after you created/registered the application with Gitea and cannot be recovered.
+If you lose the secret you must regenerate the secret via the application's settings.

 Just must make sure that the `REDIRECT_URI` in the `access_token` request matches the `REDIRECT_URI` in the `authorize` request.